 MARYLAND CHILD CUSTODY LAWYER

 Nothing can be more painful than losing custody of your child.
-In situations where both parents adamantly want custody of their children, it is imperative to hire an influential and experienced custody lawyer such as Sandra Holt.
+In situations where both parents adamantly want custody of their children, it is imperative to hire an influential and experienced custody lawyer.

 Legal Custody versus Physical Custody